 Darwin, with a population of 132,000, Darwin is a waterfront town and the Northern Territory’s only “big city.”
 A former frontier outpost on the banks of the Timor Sea, it’s now home to fascinating museums, such as the Darwin Military Museum and the Parliament House, along with outdoor experiences like the Darwin Botanical Garden and cruises galore.
 Popular day-trips include Katherine Gorge, a series of picture-perfect gorges and waterfalls; Kakadu National Park, a massive nature reserve with aboriginal rock paintings and thousands of plant and wildlife species; and Litchfield National Park, a scenic reserve dotted with waterfalls.

 Check the local newspapers and chat with your hotel’s front desk for leads on free entertainment and events; Darwin, certainly, is large enough to be home to outdoor concerts and other complimentary fun.

 Book tours and airport transfers ahead of time for the best rates.
-And bear in mind that many of the outdoor activities, such as hiking and splashing in local waterfalls and swimming holes, are free.
+And, bear in mind that many outdoor activities, such as hiking and splashing in local waterfalls and swimming holes, are free.